| WMU News

 - Sunday, Oct.
 8, 2 p.m.

-Tickets are $20 general admission, $18 for seniors, $10 for students and $6 for WMU students.
+Tickets are $20 general admission, $18 for seniors and WMU employees, $10 for students and $6 for WMU students.
 They are available online at wmutheatre.com, by phone at (269) 387-6222, or by visiting the University Theatre Box Office in the main lobby of the Gilmore Theatre Complex between noon and 5 p.m.
 Monday through Friday.

 Waiting to be Invited